Qowaiv/qowaiv-validation/src/Qowaiv.Validation.Messages/README.md

 that are also exceptions.

 ## Access Denied
-A specific type of `System.SEcurity.SecurityException`.
+A specific type of `System.Security.SecurityException`.

 ## Concurrency Issue
 To communicate a version mismatch: